-- IO1: Social competence validation pool + IO3: Guide on further career guidance for professionals involved in the career counselling based on the results from the validation tool
+IO1: Social competence validation pool and Guide on further career guidance for professionals involved in the career counselling based on the results from the validation tool

-The social competence validation pool is an online repository which consist of specific self-assessment tests which will allow youth (including those with disabilities) to identify the current level of their key and social competences.
+The social competence validation pool is an online repository, which consist of specific self-assessment tests.
+They allow youth (including those with disabilities) to identify the current level of their key and social competences.

 The pool is divided into 8 major sections:

-Each of them might be completed stand alone or together with an educator, youth worker, career guidance provider, vocational rehabilitation advisers etc.
+Each of them might be completed stand alone or together with a psychologist, an educator, a youth worker, a career guidance provider, a vocational rehabilitation adviser etc.

-This non-formal validation process will help the youth with disability further to clarify his/her own strengths and abilities and where needed (in case of low level) some additional support might be offer by relevant professional.
+This non-formal validation process helps youth with disability further to clarify his/her own strengths and abilities and where needed (in case of low level) some additional support might be offer by relevant professional.

 This pool is covering the gap of no existing tools for validation of social competences in the field of youth including those with disabilities.
 Further innovation is that we are offering an innovative positive psychology concept as a lever towards validation of non-formal competences of youth with disabilities.